 Homeworking is the norm for many employees but how do the rules work with regard to the tax and what expenses are deductible?
-If you are an employer or employee in the Berkshire area we, at WoodWhite Accountants Ltd, can advise you on the expense rules.
+If you are an employer or employee in the Reading area we, at WoodWhite Accountants Ltd, can advise you on the expense rules.

 Working from home may be an attractive option for some employees.
 Here we consider the tax implications of homeworking arrangements.

 The tax rules differ considerably depending on whether you are self-employed, as a sole trader or partner, or whether you are an employee, even if that is as an employee of your own company.
 One way or the other though, if you want to maximise the tax position, it is essential to keep good records.
 If not, HMRC may seek to rectify the tax position several years down the line.
 This can lead to unexpected bills including several years' worth of tax, interest and penalties.

 Generally, any costs paid on behalf of, or reimbursed to, an employee by their employer will be taxable.
 The employee will then have to claim the personal tax relief themselves and prove that they incurred those costs 'wholly, exclusively and necessarily' in carrying out their job.
 The word 'necessarily' creates a much tighter test than that for the self-employed.

 In addition, the way in which the services are provided can sometimes make a substantial difference to that tax cost.
 For example, if the employer provides something for the employee, the rules are often much more generous than if the employee bought it themselves and attempted to claim the tax relief.
 A bit of advice and forward planning can often prove to be fruitful.